Meccano: Spin Master era

+In February 2023, Spin Master said the Calais factory would close as it was still losing money.
+The factory closed on 31 October 2023.

-Meccano today is very different from its heyday in the 1930s to 1950s.
+Meccano was by now very different from its heyday in the 1930s to 1950s.
 The target market of youngsters has not changed significantly; however, the mass market, instant-appeal approach does not always satisfy serious Meccano enthusiasts.
 For example, it is often difficult to obtain original spares.

 Many parts were introduced since the Liverpool factory closed under the French-and-Japanese running of the company.
 These included plastic parts, can motors, and modern battery holders.
 Metal became an expensive raw material to work with and many of the metal parts were replaced with plastic parts.
 Allen (hex-headed) zinc electroplated steel bolts replaced the slotted bolts.